Mokayed/DBAssignment07/README.md

 ```

   <p>
-  then we were able to change the repPhone (first line may not be necessary, try using only last line first, because the offices table should also be affected by that line):</p>
+  Then we were able to change the repPhone (first line may not be necessary, try using only last line first, because the offices table should also be affected by that line):</p>

  ```sql
   update offices set phone = "+1 212 555 4000" where (phone = "+1 212 555 3000" AND officeCode <> 0);